rullzer/blog/content/post/20190906-certificate-analysys.md

 With the assumption above in consideration we can see that already more than 80% would fit within what is proposed in SC22.
 As the vast majority of certificates is already renewed once a year.

 It also tells us that about 10% of the certificates have to be renewed somewhere in the range of 1 to 2 years.
-Which mean for at least part of the that the change to switch to certificates with a lifetime of at most a year is rather minimal.
+Which mean for at least part of those certificates the change to switch to certificates with a lifetime of at most a year is rather minimal.

 # Conclusions